About Advanced Dashboard Filters

 - ScalarValue: Numeric fields.
 Use numeric comparisons like “greater than,” “less than,” equal to,” etc.

 - DateTime: Date fields.
 Select from a series of time conventions, such as “before” a date, “after,” “between,” or from within a dynamic, preset amount of time.
 For example, “Last 14 Days” will adjust so as to always be the last 14 days’ worth of data, not 14 days from the time of adding the filter.

-- Id: The Data Set Source or Person ID.
+- Id: The Data Set Source.
 Here, you can specify a value by whether it “is / is not,” “is / is not empty,” and whether it “includes / doesn’t include” the selected values.

 - All responses

 - Specific sources that are mapped.
 For example, if you have three surveys mapped, you can select data from just the one instead.